jpype-project/jpype/doc/userguide.rst

    attached to the JVM shutdown hook in arbitrary order.
 These routines can call back to Python and perform additional tasks.
-5) Once the last of these threads are completed, JPype then shuts down the reference queue which the unreferences all Python resources that were being held by Java.
+5) Once the last of these threads are completed, JPype then shuts down the reference queue which dereferences held all Python resources.
 6) Then JPype shuts down the type manager and frees all internal resources in the JPype module.
-7) Last, it unloads the JVM shared library potentially returning all of the memory used by the JVM.
+7) Last, it unloads the JVM shared library returning the memory used by the JVM.
 8) Once that is complete, control is returned to Python.

 All Java objects are now considered dead and cannot be reactivated.
 Any attempt